 Tang dynasty social and economic, political and cultural prosperity, open atmosphere, giving women unprecedented tolerance, women's makeup with the historical timeline, from subtle grace to graceful and elegant, so that we can see the creativity of women and artistic charm.
 This article only lists some of the classic Tang Dynasty makeup creations, not all of them.

-Although the makeup of women in ancient times was aesthetically different compared to modern times, but behind every makeup, is the performance of Chinese cultural connotation, just with the flow of history, Tang Dynasty makeup has not been continued in life.
+Although the makeup of women in ancient times was aesthetically different compared to modern times, behind every makeup, is the performance of Chinese cultural connotation, just with the flow of history, Tang Dynasty makeup has not been continued in life.

-Overall, the boldness and innovation of Tang women in the pursuit of beauty and fashion have added an indelible chapter to the history of makeup and the Chinese culture.
+Overall, the boldness and innovation of Tang women in the pursuit of beauty and fashion have added an indelible chapter to the history of makeup and Chinese culture.

 Image Source & Model: Niki-镜子 & Vanessa_娜萨酱

 More about the Tang Dynasty modern makeup & Traditional Hanfu suit can be found here.

 The article is the author original, udner (CC BY-NC-SA 4.0) Copyright License

 Share & Quote this post or content, please Add Link to this Post URL in your page: